The Minimal Search Space for Conditional Causal Bandits: Introduction

 It is recognized in the MAB literature that, for many if not most applications, actions are taken in a context, that is, with available information \citep{lattimore2020bandit,agarwal2014taming,dudik2011efficient,jagerman2020safe,langford2007epoch}. \emph{E.g.}, content recommendation based on the user's demographic characteristics, such as age, gender, nationality and occupation.
-Similarly, in causality, conditional interventions --- where a variable $X$ is set to a value $g(\mathbf{Z})$ through some policy $g$ after observing other variables (a context) $\mathbf{Z}$ --- are more realistic than hard or soft\footnotemark interventions in many real-world scenarios.
+Similarly, in causality, conditional interventions --- where a variable $X$ is set to a value $g(\mathbf{Z_{X}})$ through some function $g$ after observing a set of variables (a context) $\mathbf{Z}_{X}$ --- are more realistic than hard or soft\footnotemark interventions in many real-world scenarios.

-Conditional interventions were first introduced in \citet{pearl1994probabilistic} based on the argument that ``In general, interventions may involve complex policies in which a variable $X$ is made to respond in a specified way to some set $\mathbf{Z}$ of other variables.'' \Citet{shpitser2012identification} motivate their interest in conditional interventions by providing the concrete example of a doctor selecting treatments based on observed symptoms and medical test results $\mathbf{Z}$ to improve the patient's health condition.
-The doctor performs interventions of the form $\dop(X_{i}=x_{i})$, but ``the specific values of the treatment variables are not known in advance, but instead depend on symptoms and test results performed `on the fly' via policy functions $g_{i}$''.
-Although the practical motivation for conditional interventions is clear, causal bandits with conditional interventions have not yet been studied, possibly due to the complexity of these interventions compared to the mathematically simpler hard and soft interventions.
+Conditional interventions were first introduced in \citet{pearl1994probabilistic} based on the argument that ``In general, interventions may involve complex policies in which a variable $X$ is made to respond in a specified way to some set $\mathbf{Z}_{X}$ of other variables.'' \Citet{shpitser2012identification} motivate their interest in conditional interventions by providing the concrete example of a doctor selecting treatments based on observed symptoms and medical test results $\mathbf{Z}_{X}$ to improve the patient's health condition.
+The doctor performs interventions of the form $\dop(X_{i}=x_{i})$, but ``the specific values of the treatment variables are not known in advance, but instead depend on symptoms and test results performed `on the fly' via policy functions $g_{i}$'' \citep{shpitser2012identification}.
+Formally, this is denoted $\dop(X_{i} = g(Z_{X_{i}}))$.
+See the paragraph on conditional interventions in \Cref{sec:prelims} for further motivation and details about $\mathbf{Z}_{X}$

+\textbf{Novelty and contributions: } This work, like that of \citet{lee2018structural}, leverages the causal graph to \emph{reduce the search space of the MAB problem, thereby accelerating MAB algorithms applied to it and effectively serving as a pre-processing step for (causal) MAB problems}.
+While \citet{lee2018structural} study causal bandits with multi-node hard interventions in the presence of latent confounders, we focus on single-node conditional interventions under the assumption of no latent confounders.

+As discussed in \Cref{sec:prelims}, \emph{restricting to single-node interventions in fact makes the problem more challenging} (relative to the no-confounder multi-node case).
+Furthermore, we consider conditional rather than hard interventions.